aspose-cells-cloud/aspose-cells-cloud-python/README.md

 ## Integrated Storage API

-Since version 19.9, SDK includes support of storage operations for better user experience and unification.
-It gives you an ability to;
+Since version 19.9, the SDK includes support for storage operations, enhancing user experience and unification.
+It provides the following capabilities:

-- Upload, download, copy, move and delete files, including versions handling (if you are using Cloud storage that supports this feature - true by default).
+- Upload, download, copy, move, and delete files, including handling versions (if supported by the cloud storage provider, defaulting to true).
-- Create, copy, move and delete folders.
+- Create, copy, move, and delete folders.
-- Copy and move files and folders across separate storages in scope of a single operation.
+- Copy and move files and folders across different storages in a single operation.
-- Check if certain file, folder or storage exists.
+- Check the existence of specific files, folders, or storage locations.

 ## Gett Started with Aspose.Cells Cloud SDK for Python

-Firstly, create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to get your application information.
-Next, execute `pip install asposecellscloud` from the command line to get the SDK from PIP.
-The complete source code is also available at [GitHub Repository](https://github.com/aspose-cells-cloud/aspose-cells-cloud-python).
+1. Create an account at Aspose for Cloud to obtain your application information.
+2. Execute `pip install asposecellscloud` from the command line to install the SDK from PIP.
+3. The complete source code is also available at the GitHub Repository.

 ## Create Spreadsheet from a Template in the Cloud via Python